 Applying for disability benefits from the VA can be complicated.
-After months of tracking down documents, forwarding additional paperwork and presenting your best, most complete application to the VA, it can be incredibly frustrating to find out your claim has been denied or you have been underrated.
+After months of tracking down documents, forwarding additional paperwork, and presenting your best most complete application to the VA, it can be incredibly frustrating to find out your claim has been denied or you have been underrated.
 Thankfully, you don’t have to take that for an answer.

 Veterans have the right to pursue an appeal and get their decision changed.
 While appeals are possible, it’s important to note that the process can take years.
 Experts estimate the average wait time for an appeal is two to five years.
 Because of the massive backlog of appeals, the VA is taking steps to change the way they process cases.
 New legislation going into effect in February 2019 has the potential to speed up the way appeals are handled.
 Still, patience is critical for anyone hoping to change a VA disability benefits decision.

-Veterans have one year from the date of the VA’s decision letter to file a Notice of Disagreement, or NOD, a form initiates the appeal.
-Miss that deadline and the decision becomes final and irreversible.
+Veterans have one year from the date of the VA’s decision letter to file a Notice of Disagreement, or NOD, a form that initiates the appeal.
+Miss that deadline, and the decision becomes final and irreversible.
 Luckily, the form itself is fairly straightforward.
 Unfortunately, the rest of the appeals process is anything but.
 There are a variety of veteran legal services that can help with appealing your case.

 The SOC will explain in detail why the claim was denied or rated accordingly.
 At this point in the appeals process, veterans can accept the decision or continue trying to overturn the ruling.
 Veterans have 60 days from the time they receive an SOC to file a VA Form 9 to formalize the next steps in the appeal process.
 This should be thoroughly completed with as much medical and factual evidence as possible.
 Here is where lawyers for veterans can truly come in handy.
 They can help veterans complete this form and ensure the best argument for benefits is made.

 From there, the form is certified and brought to the BVA, or Board of Veterans Appeals.
-Veterans can request personal hearing from a travel board judge or opt for a video conference hearing with a member of the BVA.
-Personal appearance hearings in Washington DC are also available.
+Veterans can request a personal hearing from a travel board judge or opt for a video conference hearing with a member of the BVA.
+Personal appearance hearings in Washington, DC are also available.
 For the fastest results, experts recommend the video conference hearing option.
 Regardless of platform, veterans often wait for years to get their hearing.

 Expectations and Recommendations

 When a veteran is injured and waiting for disability benefits, learning their claim has been denied can be crushing.
 Learning that the appeals process can take years can be equally disheartening.
 While it is easy to be discouraged when faced with a denied claim, it is important to stay focused on the goal at hand.
 It is critically important to stay optimistic and present the best case during the appeals process.
-Even as the years pass by and weary veterans grow frustrated with the VA, it is crucial to remain patient and know that your initial claim date is held in tact.
+Even as the years pass by and weary veterans grow frustrated with the VA, it is crucial to remain patient and know that your initial claim date is held intact.

 If the appeals process is overwhelming or you believe you could benefit from speaking to an attorney, know that legal help for veterans is available.
 Veteran’s Law Group can connect veterans with compassionate, knowledgeable lawyers eager to assist servicemen and women.
 Call (888) 811-0523 today to get started.